santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process.md

 Enagement can be via Chat in the VDM channel or make a task in the VDM channel top bar called **_**Task-Issues**_**. in the Lead Requests:, click + Add task

-**Moving to FTS seems to easy. what's the most important think I need to do?**
+**Moving to FTS seems too easy.
+What's the most important think I need to do?**
 Case notes / Documentation becomes very important as well case management- if your handing a case inter region or between regions and the case doesn't meet the hand off criteria the hand off notes MUST make it very clear why.

+**Can I skip a region using FTS?**
+Yes!
+See the "Guide for SEs" document above for more information.